-Level I Prerequisites: BIO 101 with a minimum grade of "C" or instructor consent required
+Level I Prerequisites: BIO 101 minimum grade "C"; or consent required 45 lecture, 45 lab, 0 clinical, 0 other, 90 total contact hours

 Lecture, field, and laboratory investigation provide an intensive study of the classification, evolutionary relationship, structure, and function of the major animal groups.
 Included are the sponges, jellyfish, worms, mollusks, insects, arthropods, starfish and other echinoderms, fish, amphibians, reptiles, birds and mammals.
-Students who have experience equivalent to BIO 101 may contact the instructor for permission to waive the pre-requisite.
-The title of this course was changed from Zoology.
+Students with experience equivalent to BIO 101 may contact the instructor for permission to waive the prerequisite.
+The title of this course was previously Zoology.